aaronwithalaser/av-installation-studyguide-notes/reflections.md

 Zones keep failure domains small
 Data links are designed around cabinet power limits, pixel load, signal stability.

-I've confused zones and cabinets - A single seamless display is ALWAYS built from multiple displays
+I've confused zones and cabinets - A single seamless display is ALWAYS built from multiple cabinets
   - Cabinets are physical structures and when powered processing streams treats all cabinets _together_ as one logical display area.
       - S-box / Sending box card config processes this